percona/psmdb-docs/source/switch_storage_engines.rst

       - `storage.inmemory Options
         <https://docs.mongodb.com/manual/reference/configuration-options/#storage-inmemory-options>`_

-Data files created by one storage engine are not compatible with other storage engines, because each one has its own data model.
+Data files created by one storage engine are not compatible with the other storage engines, because each one has its own data model.

 When changing the storage engine, the |mongod| node requires an empty ``dbPath``